Mjz86/String/README.md

 termination (see the talk on Folly's string implementation), and again, we did put `as_c_str`, so I think there's no valid complaints.

+# Extensions:
+in my library,  i have a fmt like format library,  to generate these strings , so , mutable iteration is not a problem for me at all, in my opinion. my formatting library should also support ropes in a efficient way when they are implemented
+( every section would be like rope sections, and if it get it right,  the formatting library would have a copyless output to the rope ( generators and cow sharing ) in cases where its doable )
 # Conclusion

 With the growing use of string views, there has become an opportunity to get